Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 1: Spellcasting

 You’ve studied the workings of magic and how to cast spells, channeling the magic through objects.
 To observers, you don’t appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.
-The information below details how you use those rules with Artificer spells, which appear in the Artificer spell list later in this class's description.
+The information below details how you use those rules with Artificer spells.

 #### Cantrips